gogama/ruminations/android/cedric-lineage-20210923.md

 6. A recovery is an operating system which is more functional than the bootloader but less functional than the Android OS, and which has the ability to "flash" software onto the various partitions of the phone and potentially do other things.
 A recovery is also capable of limited USB debugging and in particular can execute the `$ adb sideload` command, which is a way of flashing software onto device partitions without using the recovery UI.
 7. The XDA developer forums are gold mines but it can be hard to find the information you need via search engine.
 I recommend finding the forum topic or thread for your specific device and browsing from there.
 8. On the lolinet mirrors the short-forms like RETCA, RETLA, *etc.* seem to be "retail Canada", "retail Latvia", etc.
+9. On Motorola the `fb_mode_set` and `fb_mode_clear` commands just set, and clear, respectively, a flag that causes all reboots to automatically enter the bootloader.
+The idea is that when you're flashing the firmware, if you reboot the phone you want to come back to Fastboot mode, not attempt to boot something else like the main OS.